 Vegan and Gluten-Free Mini Sweet Strudels

-Today I want to propose a light sweet treat that surprised me at how well it turned out, the mini apple and cinnamon strudels.
-The pastry is made with rice paper or edible rice sheets which are now easily found even in Italy, and this is my first experiment.
-Besides being light, they are vegan and gluten-free: they disappeared quickly here at home!
+Today I want to offer you a light sweet treat that surprised me by how well it turned out, the mini apple and cinnamon strudels.
+The pastry is made with rice paper or edible rice sheets that are now easily found even in Italy, and this was my first experiment.
+Besides being light, they are vegan and gluten-free: they were a hit at home!

-Rice paper can be found in ethnic stores or well-stocked supermarkets and is made only with rice or tapioca flour and water.
-Once rehydrated, it becomes malleable and is suitable for preparing filled packets or rolls, sweet or savory.
-The packets, depending on the filling, can be cooked or even eaten raw.
-Rice paper is typical of Vietnamese cuisine (original name: bánh tráng): you can make the famous spring rolls but also the Vietnamese summer rolls with various fillings and mixed vegetables for a very light and tasty snack.
+Rice paper can be found in ethnic stores or well-stocked supermarkets and is prepared only with rice flour or tapioca and water.
+Once rehydrated, it becomes pliable and is suitable for making filled sweet or savory parcels or rolls.
+The parcels, depending on the filling, can be cooked or even eaten raw.
+Rice paper is typical of Vietnamese cuisine (original name: bánh tráng): you can make the famous spring rolls but also the Vietnamese summer rolls with various fillings and mixed vegetables for a super light and delicious snack.

-To make these mini sweet strudels, I used the classic filling with apples and cinnamon with a little sugar and cooked them in an air fryer, but you can also use the oven.
-They are truly delicious, disappeared in no time: my boys devoured them!
+For these mini sweet strudels I used the classic apple and cinnamon filling with a little sugar and cooked them in an air fryer, but you can also use the oven.
+They are truly delicious, disappeared in a flash: my boys devoured them!
 Let’s see how to prepare them…

 • Difficulty: Easy